 Speaking of transport services, the city of Los Angeles is blessed with an immense network of bus lines, light rail lines, and subways, all thanks to the LA County Metropolitan Transportation Authority (LA County Metro).

-When it comes to transportation in NYC, the Big Apple delivers in a spectacular fashion by removing the need of owning a car around here almost entirely.
+When it comes to transportation in NYC, the Big Apple delivers in a spectacular fashion by removing the need to own a car around here almost entirely.
 Be it a short trip to the dentist or a long commute across the city, you can take the transport options available here.
 You can also opt to pedal across many parts of the city which makes getting around easier.
 Take a look at what is in store for you in terms of transport options in NYC.

 No list is complete without at least one feature of a place that is known for its food more than anything else.
 East Village in Manhattan is one such place in the city of New York.
-No matter what type of food style your tummy craves, be it continental or Italian, Indian or Chinese, you will find dedicated restaurants lined up here waiting to cook for you and enter your hall of fame of food list.
+No matter what type of food style your tummy craves, be it continental or Italian, Indian or Chinese, you will find dedicated restaurants lined up here waiting to cook for you and enter your Hall of fame of food list.
 Apart from the food scene, this neighborhood is known for its lavish nightlife, a hub for talented musicians, and the birthplace of punk rock!

 Median home value: $910,000